Studying Esports

 Can I join any esports societies or clubs?

 Absolutely!
-We has numerous gaming societies where you can connect with others who share the same interests as you.
+We have numerous gaming societies where you can connect with others who share the same interests as you.
 We have 15 gaming clubs, so whether you play League of Legends, Valorant, Call of Duty, or Super Smash Bros, you'll find your people.
 These societies participate in UK and international varsity leagues and host various gaming events too.

 Are there any practical experiences included in the course?